jeffpar/pcjs.v1/_posts/2017-11-05-introducing-programmable-calculator-js.md

 We know from a handful of [blog posts](http://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/archv015.cgi?read=84950) that HrastProgrammer originally decided to use a hand-edited version of the TI-57 ROM, extracted from six TI patents, and that he probably made a number of useful corrections and discoveries along the way.
-In the most recent version of his [TI-57E](http://www.hrastprogrammer.com/ti57e/index.htm) emulator, he uses an electronic dump of a production TI-57 ROM, reportedly obtained from a friend and which he claims he cannot distribute.
-So, while the HrastProgrammer emulator appears to work fine, its history, overall accuracy, and most importantly, its contribution to a greater understanding of TI-57 hardware, is murky at best.
+However, in the most recent version of his [TI-57E](http://www.hrastprogrammer.com/ti57e/index.htm) emulator, he uses an electronic dump of a production TI-57 ROM, reportedly obtained from a friend and which he said he could not distribute.

-UPDATE: Although it appears that HrastProgrammer tried to obfuscate the electronic ROM dump stored inside his TI57E.EXE binary, I used a debugger to find and extract it.
+UPDATE: With a Windows debugger and lots of patience, I was able to isolate and extract the electronic ROM dump stored inside HrastProgrammer's TI57E.EXE binary.
 See the [TI-57 ROM](/devices/ti57/rom/#hrast-rom-2) page for details.

-My only choice was to go down the same road that HrastProgrammer travelled and pore over those TI patents.
+My only choice was to go down the same road that HrastProgrammer travelled and pore over the same TI patents.
 They are definitely valuable historical documents, filled with detailed diagrams, instruction decoding tables, and object code listings of the chip's entire 2K ROM.
 Unfortunately, as several people before me had found, the ROM listings in nearly every one of the *nine* patents were all slightly different, no doubt because they had all been typed by hand (with [one possible exception](/devices/ti57/rom/#rom-from-us-pat-no-4125867)).
 Given all the obvious errors (invalid digits, excessive digits, and missing digits), it was all but certain that the listings also contained numerous non-obvious errors.

 One enterprising person, [Sean Riddle](http://seanriddle.com/tms1500.html), had carefully scrutinized the ROM circuits of a [Decapped TMS-1500 Chip](http://seanriddle.com/ti57rombits.jpg) and created a "transcript" of all the ROM bits.